Strilanc/Strilanc.github.io/_posts/2015-05-30-Constructing-Controlled-Nots.markdown

      T ──X─────X── T + ABCDE

-Borrowed bits are, of course, the largest.
-We have to use the same strategy we did with the garbage bits, but then we have to repeat it again (except for the bottom-most part) in order to restore the original values.
+With borrowed bits we re-use the garbage bits strategy, and then uncompute:

      A ─────•─────•──── A